 Getting a clear picture of overall test coverage and real-time execution data becomes difficult without automated processes and central reporting features.
 This lack of data-driven information can make it harder to make good decisions and manage resources within the QA team.

-If you're starting to notice problems in how your QA team works, with missed requirements, recurring bugs, and scattered test cases, it's likely time to explore how to improve QA process with test management.
 You need a test management tool that fits how your team does QA and your development process.
 To help you get started, we’ve put together a guide on the 5 best test management tools in Jira that are worth considering.

 Here are some must-have features to look for: